-Gov. Ivey awards $1.4 million to assist child abuse victims in north Alabama
+Gov. Ivey awards grant to assist forensic investigations in Alabama

-Gov. Ivey awards grants for child advocacy in southeast Alabama
+Gov. Ivey awards grant for mental health facility in Brantley

 Kenneth W. Boswell, Director